Kavanaugh stresses independence, won’t discuss WH subpoenas

 “I’m not going to answer hypothetical questions of that sort,” Kavanaugh said, responding to questions from Sen. Patrick Leahy of Vermont.

 Day two of Kavanaugh’s confirmation hearings began much as the first with protesters often interrupting proceedings.
-More than a dozen protesters hauled out of the hearing room shouting objections to Kavanaugh’s nomination.
+Some two dozen protesters were escorted from the hearing room after shouting objections to Kavanaugh’s nomination.
+One shouted that the questions senators were asking about executive power were not “hypothetical” and should be answered.

 Despite interruptions, senators plunged into their initial opportunity to publicly question Kavanaugh in what was expected to be a marathon day of examination.